codlark/cls-docs/docs_old/Properties.md

  * `width: WIDTH` width of the asset.
 Unit can be `px`, `in`, or `mm`.
  * `height: HEIGHT` height of the asset.
 Unit can be `px`, `in`, or `mm`.
 The `width` and `height` values must use the same unit.
  * `name: FILENAME` - pattern to use for generating names of assets.
-If no briks are featured `[assetIndex]` will be added to the beginning of the name.
+If no briks are featured `[asset-index]` will be added to the beginning of the name.
 This is the only layout property that evaluates briks.

 These properties are optional: